Export and import your data

 ../_images/admin_export_community_ta.png

 A community export includes in addition to domain data the community data and organisation data.
 By default it includes its basic information (short name, full name, notification options, self-registration settings and user permissions) but can similarly be extended.
+In addition, you can also include the system settings for the current Test Bed instance.
 From the Community data row you may include the following types of information that form part of the configuration of the community itself:

 Using the options from the Organisation data row you may also include data linked to the community’s members: